Accounting policies

-The accounting policies contain a set of guidelines and procedures implemented by a company’s management team that are used to account for transactions and prepare financial information.
-Accounting policies include the moment of recognition, measurement systems and procedures for presenting disclosures.
+Accounting policies contain the set of guidelines and procedures implemented by a company’s management team to account for transactions and prepare financial information.
+They cover the moment of recognition, measurement systems and procedures for presenting disclosures.

 Accounting policies are necessary for several reasons: